geodynamics/aspect/cookbooks/plume_2D_chunk/doc/plume.md

-We run the model to steady state for the reason given in Redmond & King (Redmond and King 2004) (which is similar to Kellogg & King (Kellogg and King 1997), only applied to Mars): &ldquo;We use steady state calculations so that we can separate time-dependent from parameter-dependent effects.
+We run the model to steady state for the reason given in Redmond & King (Redmond and King 2004) (which is similar to Kellogg & King (Kellogg and King 1997), only applied to Mars): "We use steady state calculations so that we can separate time-dependent from parameter-dependent effects.
 Once again, it is unlikely that any Mars-sized, or larger, planetary body is in steady state.
-These calculations mainly serve as a guide, allowing us to determine the relationship between surface observations and internal parameters.&rdquo;
+These calculations mainly serve as a guide, allowing us to determine the relationship between surface observations and internal parameters."

 Steady-state fields are shown in Fig. [9].
 We find that the velocity fields are similar between the isoviscous and weakly temperature-dependent